 Your browser establish a connection to that port, using a local port and once connected they send and receive data between them.

-An open port check tool can be use to check if a port is currently open on a target machine, it can detect port forwarding status.
+An open port check tool can be use to check if a port is currently open on a target machine, it is like a port test, using this tool can also detect the port forwarding status.

-A port scanner or port checker is a tool that can be used to scan an address or even a network in search for port that are open.
+A port scanner or port checker is a tool that can be used to scan a range of address or even a network in search for port that are open.

 Online port scanner:

-Port forwarding, also known as Port mapping, allows remote devices, like remote computers, on the web to connect to a specific port on a computer (service) in a private network.
+Port forwarding, also known as Port mapping, allows remote devices, like remote computers, to connect to a specific port on a computer (service) in a private network.

-In a basic LAN (local area network) configuration the inner devices have an IP address that is only available in the LAN, most of the time it start by 10.X or 192.X, the modem/router also have an external IP address that can get out to the internet.
+In a basic LAN (local area network) configuration the inner devices have an IP address that is only available inside the LAN, most of the time it start by 10.X or 192.X, the modem/router also have an external IP address that can get out to the internet.

-The router/DSL modem know who request the external connection (the inner device IP ) and forward the requested data to that device, this is accomplish automatic by the device.
+The router/DSL modem know who request the external connection and forward the requested data to that device, this is accomplish automatic by the routers.

-Once you or the system administrator enables port forwarding, a device that is outside the LAN will be able to connect into one of the inner LAN.
+Once you or the system administrator enables port forwarding, a device that is outside the LAN will be able to connect into the inner LAN.

 This is done by assign a port in the router/modem to forward the incoming data to the relevant inner device on the desire port.